 Before a lender will give you a home loan, it checks that your property is suitable to act as security for your loan.
 The location matters too.
 Home loan postcode restrictions mean your lender sees your suburb as a red flag for some reason.
 This could be because of an oversupply of units, or because the postcode is in a rural area with few properties and higher risk.

 Why do lenders impose home loan postcode restrictions?

-Home loan postcode restrictions offer another way for lenders to reduce risk.
-The simple fact is that mortgage defaults occur more commonly in certain areas and on specific property types, so by imposing tighter lending restrictions on buyers in those locations, a lender can limit its exposure to people defaulting on their loans.
+The fact is that mortgage defaults occur more commonly in certain areas and on specific property types.
+By imposing tighter lending restrictions on buyers in those postcodes, a lender can limit its exposure to people defaulting on their loans.

 Which postcodes are restricted and why?

 Postcode restrictions usually apply to specific areas and types of housing, including:

 - Rural areas.
 It can be quite difficult to find financing to buy property in a small rural town.
 Not only are lenders put off by remote locations and small populations (and therefore small demand), but a lack of similar sales in the area can also make it hard for a bank to determine the property’s market value.

 - Inner-city apartments.
 Properties located right in the CBD of a major city are almost always high-rise apartments.
 There can often be an oversupply of apartments in these areas, making them harder to sell.

 - Very small homes.
 Properties that are smaller than 50m2 often have a very small re-sale market, so they're considered riskier by lenders.